vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *cakraṁ kāmakalārūpaṁ prasāraparamārthata ḥ * //24//

-The Dīexplains the triplicity of the *śrīcakra* mentioned in these three stanzas as linked to three forms of energy-goddesses, each being present in a group of three *cakras* .
+The Dī explains the triplicity of the *śrīcakra* mentioned in these three stanzas as linked to three forms of energy-goddesses, each being present in a group of three *cakras* .
 Thus, the peaceful, *śāntā* , which is consciousness \( *cit* \), is indivisibly present in the outer square and in the sixteen-petal lotus, with *nāda* and *bindu. * The eight-petal lotus is made of the energy of will \( *icchā* \).
 Jyeṣṭ hā is the energy of knowledge \( *jñāna* \) and is present in the fourteen-triangle *cakra* .
 The remaining fi ve *cakras* \(the two ten triangles, *navayoni* , central triangle, and *bindu* \), in which are located the goddesses Raudrī, Vāmā, Viṣagnī, Dūtarī, and Sarvānandā, are pervaded by the energy of activity \( *kriyā* \).
 The *śrīcakra* is thus pervaded by the three basic energies of Śiva, their places in it being inverted, since the highest, *śāntā* , is in the outer square and the lowest in the center, an inversion that expresses the omnipresence of the whole energy of Śiva in the whole diagram.

 To say that the *śrīcakra* is a form of *kāmakalā* is to say that it is a form of the \(sexual\) union—and therefore both embodying and causing the expansion/emanation of the cosmos—of Śiva and Śakti expressed by the *kāmakalā* .
 14